dotnetthailand/dotnetthailand.github.io/content/faq/docker/docker-machine.md

 editable: true
 showToc: true
 ---
-# The Docker-Machine.
+# The Docker Machine for AWS.

 Docker machine is a tool that lets you install Docker Engine on your virtual host or event Remote host at your cloud provider.

-This content will be talking about AWS cloud providers.
+By the way, This content will be talking about AWS cloud providers.

 It feels tedious when you want quickly spin up the prototype application using Docker.
 You might create and install tons of prerequisites.
 This thing is going to be fine if you have a lot of time.
 By the way, you don't have much time.
 What'd you like to do?